 Be extra visible by listing your hair salon on community profiles.
 Go to Yelp, Google Places for Business, and the Yellow Pages.

-Our final thoughts on how to open a hair salon
+Our final thoughts on opening a salon

 If you follow the steps in this guide, you are destined for success.
 Minimize the risk of failure and make your dream come true.
 Owning your business gives you independence and more freedom compared to working for an employer.